Metasia familiaris

 Metasia familiaris is a moth in the family Crambidae.
 It was described by Edward Meyrick in 1884.
 It is found in Australia, where it has been recorded from New South Wales and Tasmania.

+Description

 The wingspan is 15–16 mm.
 The forewings are light ochreous brownish, the costa somewhat darker.
 There is a very small blackish spot on the costa at four-fifths and sometimes some scattered dark fuscous scales forming an ill-defined line from this to two-thirds of the inner margin.
 There are also some obscure dark fuscous hindmarginal dots.
 The hindwings are light ochreous, irregularly suffused with grey and with a faint darker line as in the forewings.
 The hind marginal dots are as in the forewings.